matrix-org/matrix-spec-proposals/proposals/3925-replace-aggregation-with-full-event.md

 ## Unstable prefix

-I'm not sure, if we need an unstable prefix, because the aggregation would just be extended by additional fields.
+I'm not sure if we need an unstable prefix, because the aggregation would just be extended by additional fields.